(Click my photo for short bio)

-As artists, we all enjoy the design and process of art making.
-Yet, I am not satisfied only by the visual sensations.
+Like most artists, I enjoy the aesthetics and process of art making.
+Yet, I am not satisfied by the visual sensations.
 Watching a shirt from the debris of the WTC site, a shoe in the rubbles of a bombed village, and a skirt of a sunken refugee washed to shore, I am daunted by the stories behind those colors, lines, shapes, textures and materials.
 They are skins that humanity left behind.

 I believe it’s the artists’ obligation to respond to our social surroundings.
 When facing human tragedies, any arguments about the “sublimity and purity of art” seem anemic.

-I call my new body of work “Social Abstract”, a pun on the “Socialist Realism” that I grew up with in China, as a critique to the “Zombie Formalism”.
+I call my abstract works “Social Abstract”, a pun on the “Socialist Realism” that I grew up with in China, as a critique to the “Zombie Formalism”.

 Finally, I enjoy playing visual “games” with syntaxes that are deemed antediluvian according to western canons.
 What You See Is Not Always What You Get in art, as well as in life.